katherinepurvis/atom-workshop/PublishingProcess.md

 ### Scenario 1: An atom is in drafts only
 Changes are automatically saved to DraftsDynamoDataStore.
 If the changes have made the atom valid according to the thrift definition, i.e. all required fields are provided, the atom is also saved to PreviewDynamoDataStore and preview CAPI is updated to include the atom.
 The user does not have to do anything to transition the atom from Drafts to Preview.
-It is possible to publish the atom.
+It is possible to publish the atom once it is in Preview.
 ### Scenario 2: An atom is in preview and the edit process makes the atom invalid
 If the changes make the atom invalid e.g. deleting the content of a required field the automatic save process will also remove the atom from
 PreviewDynamoDataStore and preview CAPI.
 Changes are saved to DraftsDynamoDataStore only.
 It is not possible to publish the atom.